nhma20/brevitas_finn_fpga/README.md

 - `memstream` or `*_wstrm` files not found: likely because wrong IP repository path.
 Point to /finn/finn-rtllib/memstream instead.
 - FINN build may produce error if building more than once in same directory.
 - May be necessary to increase weight/activation bits for simulation/hardware to meet Brevitas performance
+- [Place 30-487] The packing of instances into the device could not be obeyed.
+There are a total of 8820 CLBs in the device, of which 4904 CLBs are available, however, the unplaced instances require 5238 CLBs.
+Please analyze your design to determine if the number of LUTs, FFs, and/or control sets can be reduced.
+Run: `report_qor_suggestions` in Tcl console possible suggestions.
+Try alternative directives or strategies during synthesis/implementation (can be found in project summary).